Rheumatoid arthritis (musculoskeletal manifestations)

 Regarding the disease detection, as the early RA manifestations are non-osseous in nature, US and MRI have shown to be superior to radiographs and CT.
-Radiography, however, remains the mainstay of imaging in the diagnosis and follow-up of RA 2.
+Plain radiography, however, remains the mainstay of imaging in the diagnosis and follow-up of RA 2.

 One large cohort study showed that radiographically demonstrable erosions were present in 30% of patients at diagnosis, and in 70% three years later 4.

 - soft tissue swelling: